 The U.S. has two main federal disability programs — Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 To qualify for these benefits, you must have a disability that significantly limits or prevents you from working.

 SSI provides benefits to people with disabilities who have little or no income and don’t meet the work history requirements for SSDI.
-If approved, you can usually receive benefits in the next month.
-You may also receive back payments if you became disabled before you were approved.
+If approved, you can usually receive benefits for the first full month after the date you applied, or, if later, the date you became eligible.

 In most states, SSI eligibility also qualifies you for Medicaid.
 In some states, you have to apply separately.
 SSI eligibility criteria and Medicaid rules can vary by state.